vlogsdaddy/kiln-controller/README.md

 adafruit-circuitpython-max31855

-To install a requirements.txt file sudo apt install python3-venv -y python3 -m venv venv source venv/bin/activate pip install -r requirements.txt python kiln_controller.py deactivate
+To install a requirements.txt file pip install -r requirements.txt --break-system-packages

 To run the code
 python3 kiln-controller.py